-Navigate to row 42 where you will find the Plex Media Server.
+Navigate down to find Plex Media Server.
 Select it by pressing the Space button on your keyboard, then press Enter to go back on the main menu.

-Select the Install option to start the setup process.
+Next, select the Install option to start the Odroid C2 Plex Media Server setup process.

 Check the list that contains the software ready to install and confirm it by selecting OK, then press Enter.

-The setup Plex Server with Odroid C2 process begins.
+The Odroid C2 Plex Server setup process should begin.
 All you have to do now is wait for a couple of minutes until you get the Installation Completed message, and the system reboots.

-After the system reboots, you are free to go on your browser and enter the IP of the Odroid C2 and use port 32400 to sign into your Plex account.
+After the system reboots, open your browser and enter the IP of the Odroid C2 and use port 32400 to sign into your Plex account.
 In my case, the IP for the Plex Media Server installation is 10.1.10.111:32400.

 Odroid C2 Plex Media Server in now installed.
 What do do next ?